bukananko/music-player/README.md

-# Music App
+# Music Player

 Built with Tailwind CSS and native JavaScript.

-No JavaScript libraries and Back-End included, just fetched from [Piped API](https://docs.piped.video/).
+No JavaScript libraries and Back-End included, just fetched from API.

 ## Features